StaySafeGeneva/StaySafeGeneva.github.io/pages/safety_map.md

 ---
 layout: page
-title: Risk calculator
+title: Safety maps
-subtitle: An overview
+subtitle: Proof of concept
 ---

 Never wanted to choose a route for it **safety** and not only for its rapidity?
 Or maybe you have children and you want them to take the **safest** route late at night?
 Those are the key concepts behind the risk calculator!
 We want **YOU** to **StaySafe!**.